 The publishing market in legal academia has seen increasing consolidation over the last decades.
 There are now several major publishing groups with many well-known brands, and two dozen or so small traditional publishers in academic niche markets (see, e.g., Hamann 2015).
 Many journals are published both in print and online in proprietary databases, very few have been retro-digitized, and a considerable proportion is still exclusively available in print.
 This proportion is even much higher for books.

 One of the most promising mechanisms to support Open Access was a statute enacted in 2015: Sec.
-38 (4) of the German Copyright Act, which gives researchers an inalienable right to reuse journal articles freely one year after publication.
+38 (4) of the German Copyright Act, which gives researchers an inalienable right to freely reuse journal articles one year after publication.
 Yet the statute only applies to publicly funded research in its manuscript version, which inspired criticism by Open Access advocates.
 Also, one German state that effectively obliged university researchers to exercise this right was openly challenged by none other than one of its universities’ Law Faculty.
-This resistance points to widespread skepticism.
+The jury is still out, as a first hearing at the Baden-Wurttemberg administrative court of justice did not resolve the issue.
+But the resistance at hand points to widespread skepticism.

 Skepticism towards Open Access in Law